spartan3661/Reinforcement-Learning-Snake/README.md

 ## Future Plans
 - Improve agent performance and make the agent more aggressive in seeking fruits
-- Try different models, reward fucntions and hyperparameters
+- Try different models, reward functions and hyperparameters